White Rose Meaning

 The meaning of white roses in this application was most likely to convey that a love that started out with fiery passion has now found its place in stillness and a different more meaningful kind of love.

-During other times in history, white roses’ meaning had less to do with the pure love and more to do with the purity of something new and “unstained” by the world.
-This made white rose flower arrangements a popular choice for welcoming a new baby, baptisms, and seasonal celebrations like May Day and other Spring festivals.
+During other times in history, white roses’ meaning had less to do with pure love and more to do with the purity of something new and “unstained” by the world.
+This made white rose flower arrangements a popular choice for welcoming a new baby, baptisms, and seasonal celebrations like May Day and other spring festivals.

 Young ladies of marrying age in the middle ages would often wear wreaths or crowns of white flowers on their heads to symbolize their availability to find and marry a husband.
 White roses’ meaning in this situation was to reinforce the virginal quality of the young ladies and the purity of their character and actions.
 Eventually, many western cultures adopted this concept towards a bride’s attire - hence the tradition of the white wedding dress.
 Although brides these days now wear colors other than white and it is acceptable for women to wear white even on a second or third marriage, the tradition all began with white roses.